rpearsondev/CodedUI.jQueryExtensions/README.md

 CodedUI.jQueryExtensions
 ========================

 CodedUI.jQueryExtensions is a simple set of extension methods for the Microsoft.VisualStudio.TestTools.UITesting.BrowserWindow class.
-It will allow you to select things in the page under test by jQuery selector.
-This saves having to use the clunky ways of selecting elements that CodedUI supplies by default.
+It will allows you to select things in the page under test using jQuery selectors.

 What does it give me?
 ---------------------